 Triodos Organic Growth Fund recently invested in Naty, an innovative Swedish company that produces eco-friendly diapers and toiletry products.
-Marlene Sandberg, Founder and CEO of this industry frontrunner, discusses how she turned an idea into a multinational success, eco-conscious consumers and why she’s looking forward to having Triodos by her side.
+Marlene Sandberg, Founder and CEO of this industry frontrunner, discusses how she turned an idea into a multinational success, eco-conscious consumers and why she’s looking forward to having Triodos IM by her side.

 An idea is born